 Going out for dinner?
 Glam it up with a silky camisole, leather jacket, clutch, and heels.

 When shopping for your skirt, choose one that you’ll be able to pair with multiple outfits.
 A neutral skirt is one good way to do this.
 A patterned skirt can be very versatile too because you can wear it with any color pulled from the print.

 Shoes to Wear With Long Skirts

-Since a longer skirt covers so much leg, you will want to somehow lengthen your legs and feet as much as possible.
+Since a longer skirt covers so many legs, you will want to somehow lengthen your legs and feet as much as possible.
 A flat shoe can make you look stumpy, so choose a shoe with a bit of a heel.
 A wedge is a great option for a comfortable heel that’s easy to walk in, even at taller heights.
-A kitten or mid-height sandal is another warm weather option that can be found in a variety of cute spring colors to add a playful pop to your outfit.
+A kitten or mid-height sandal is another warm-weather option that can be found in a variety of cute spring colors to add a playful pop to your outfit.

 Need something more formal?
 Try a classic black pump with an A-line tea skirt for a timeless, classy look.
 The footwear to avoid when wearing a tea-length skirt: booties.
 Any shoe that sits higher up on your foot is going to shorten the look of your leg.
 Stick to an open shoe and don’t be afraid of a little toe cleavage for that extra length!

 Try it Out!